 Do the Digit Insurance

-Health Benefits of Corpse Pose (Shavasana) – How to Do It & Precautions
+14 Health Benefits of Shavasana and How to Do It?

 Every exercise has some profound effect on your body.
 Whether you do sun salutations, cycling, or HIIT classes, it makes your heart beat faster, your lungs breathe in more air, and your body sweat more profusely.
-However, there is one such yoga pose known as Shavasana, which aims to provide relaxation to your body and mind.
+However, one such yoga pose, Shavasana, aims to relax your body and mind.

 1. Improves Mental Health

-One of the advantages of Shavasana is it allows you to focus on your breathing and helps you relax your body.
+One advantage of Shavasana is that it allows you to focus on your breathing and helps you relax your body.
 This will help you increase your overall mindfulness and mental health.

 2. Improves Memory

-Shavasana helps in improving memory and will help you concentrate better.
-You will be able to focus and also be able to recall things better.
-Practising Shavasana is essentially important for students and older people.
+Shavasana improves memory and concentration.
+It also helps you focus and recall things better.
+Practising Shavasana is essential for students and older people.

 3. Lowers Blood Pressure